AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

     * **[!UICONTROL Acquisition]**: This is the default template for landing pages, which allows you to capture and update profile data.
     * **[!UICONTROL Subscription]**: Use this template to enable users to subscribe to a specific [service](../audience/manage-services.md).
     * **[!UICONTROL Unsubscription]**: This template can be used in a delivery sent to the subscribers of a service, to allow them to unsubscribe from this [service](../audience/manage-services.md).
-    * **[!UICONTROL Denylist]**: This template should be used when a profile no longer wants to be contacted by Campaign.
+    * **[!UICONTROL Denylist]**: This template should be used when a profile clicks on an opt-out link in a delivery, and no longer wants to be contacted.

     ![](assets/lp-templates.png){zoomable="yes"}

     >[!NOTE]
     >
-    >Learn how to implement the different use cases corresponding to each template in [this section](lp-use-cases.md).
+    >Learn how to implement the different use cases corresponding to each template in [this page](lp-use-cases.md).

 1. Click **[!UICONTROL Create]**.